Focus on Oral Health Literacy

 This collection of selected resources offers high-quality information about oral health literacy.
 Use the tools below for further searching, or contact us for personalized assistance.

 Selected Materials in the OHRC Library

-Board on Population Health and Public Health Practice, Hewitt M, Roundtable on Health Literacy.
+Hewitt M; Institute of Medicine, Roundtable on Health Literacy.
 2013.
 Oral Health Literacy: Workshop Summary.
 Washington, DC: National Academies Press.
 125 pp.

-This report summarizes presentations and follow-up discussions from a workshop held on March 29, 2012, in Washington, DC, to explore the field of oral health literacy.
-Topics include the importance of health literacy, the role of health literacy in addressing oral health problems, how oral health literacy can be assessed within care systems and within the environment, experiences of effective oral-health-literacy programs, state-based oral health initiatives, and national oral-health-literacy activities.
+This report summarizes a workshop held on March 29, 2012, in Washington, DC, to explore the field of oral health literacy.
+Topics include the importance of health literacy and its role in addressing oral health problems, how oral health literacy can be assessed, experiences of effective programs, state-based initiatives, and national activities.

 Find more materials in the OHRC Library using advanced search.

 Suggest materials to OHRC for the library.

 National Maternal and Child Oral Health Resource Center

 Find more organizations in OHRC's Organizations Database.

 Resource Highlights: Focus on Health Literacy.
 November 2014.